actions-able/awesome-actions/README.md

 <!--lint disable no-undefined-references-->
 > [!TIP]
 > Please don't hesitate to make a PR if you have more resources to share.
-Check out [contributing.md](contributing.md) for more information.
+Check out the [Contributing Guide](contributing.md) for more information.
 <!--lint enable no-undefined-references-->

 ## Official Resources